Help Build a Resilient Food System

 Resource Sharing

-SBCFAN and the Economic Development Collaborative created the Food System Resilience Loan Program to provide food producers an equitable opportunity to access financing, address gaps in our food system, and ensure their businesses thrive.
-By offering low-risk, high impact financing, this program provides a pathway to invest in and build a more vibrant, just, and resilient food system for everyone in the Central Coast region.
+PHOTO: J ANDREW HILL / PHAROS CREATIVESBCFAN and the Economic Development Collaborative (EDC) created the Food System Resilience Loan Pilot to provide food businesses an equitable opportunity to access financing, address gaps in our food system, and ensure their businesses thrive.
+By offering low-risk, high impact financing, this program provides a pathway to invest in and build a more vibrant, just, and resilient food system for everyone in the Santa Barbara and Ventura County region.

 KEY AREAS OF INVESTMENT